-Designers interested in testing their skills in an international context can now enter the 2019 Saul Bell Design Award Competition.
+Designers interested in testing their skills in an international context can now enter the 20th annual Saul Bell Design Award Competition.
 Contest organizer Rio Grande issued an official call for entries this week, inviting submissions from designers worldwide for a deadline of October 25.

-The competition accommodates entries across nine categories, including:
+The competition accommodates entries across seven categories, including:

 - hollowware/art objects;